I love autumn; discovering nature’s bounty at its best and seeing the beautiful, colourful spectacle of the tree leaves turning.

 Autumn at Polesden Lacy (Great Bookham)

 From the South Lawn at Polesden Lacey, you can take in the lovely views of Ranmore Common.
-The ancient woodland has a diverse range of trees, which means it is awash with striking colours until late October.
+The ancient woodland has a diverse range of trees, so it is awash with striking colours until late October.
 Perserve Copse has a variety of Acer trees.
 These provide a lovely display and there’s plenty to see in the Sunken Garden.
-There are also lots of trails to explore.
+There are many trails to explore too.